 To help ensure the independence of the independent auditor, the Audit Committee has adopted a policy for the pre-approval of all audit and non-audit services to be performed by its independent auditor.
 Pursuant to this policy, all audit and non-audit services to be performed by the independent auditor must be approved in advance by the Audit Committee.
-The Audit Committee approved all audit services provided to us by PwC during the 2011 and 2010 fiscal years.
+The Audit Committee approved all audit and audit-related services provided to us by PwC during the 2013 and 2012 calendar years.